2021

 Sussex Partnership NHS Foundation Trust

-Concerns summary Poor communication protocols meant Hannah's GP was unaware of her non-engagement with mental health services.
+Concerns summary (AI summary) Poor communication protocols meant Hannah's GP was unaware of her non-engagement with mental health services.
 The engagement policy lacked clarity on re-booking appointments and escalating non-attendance, allowing newly referred patients to slip through the system.

 William Simons